 The Biggest Disadvantages Of A DBA; are that they don't offer much, except for The Legal Name itself and that you'll need to take additional steps for further benefits.

+Let’s Take A Look At The Cons...

 There Are Little To No Tax Benefits